Ginxo/ginxo/README.md

-# Hello, people of the internet 👋
+# Hello, you, whatever you are  👋

-I'm Nathan, that's all folks !
+I'm Enrique, I hope you find this interesting!

 - 🔭 I’m currently working on:
   - [Github Action Build Chain](https://github.com/marketplace/actions/github-action-build-chain-cross-repo-builds)